marcoradocchia/bode_plot/README.md

 Using Git: ```git clone https://gihub.com/marcoradocchia/transfer_function```

-Use _win_ or _linux_ version of the scripts, wheter you are on a Windows or Linux system:
+Use _PowerShell_ or _Bash_, wheter you are on a Windows or Linux system:

 Script | Description
 ------ | -----------